ToposInstitute/RelationalThinking-Book/intro.md

 The book is intended to be read somewhat linearly, with each chapter depending on the last.
 The exception is Chapter 2, which provides a bit of relief in our climb to introduce more of AlgebraicJulia by taking a detour into some fun ways to program and explore dynamical systems using directed graphs.

 Note that it is standard, however, to read mathematical texts in a circular pattern, often revisiting earlier sections, or even the book as a whole, to glean new insights and deeper understanding over time.
 In particular, don't be discouraged if things don't make sense on a first reading!
 This is completely normal, and happens to us too as we read books on mathematics.
-It takes a little while to get acquianted with new ways of thinking.
+It takes a little while to get acquainted with new ways of thinking.

 We hope that even if difficult at times, you will find this book fun.